-Connexins: Providing protection to cells destroyed in Type 1 diabetesNovember 7th, 2011 in Diseases, Conditions, Syndromes
+Connexins: Providing protection to cells destroyed in Type 1 diabetesNovember 7, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 Type 1 diabetes is a lifelong disease characterized by high levels of sugar (glucose) in the blood.
 It is caused by the patient's immune system attacking and destroying the cells in their pancreas that produce the hormone insulin, which regulates blood glucose levels.